mkocikowski/elsec/README.md

 Changes
 -------
+- 0.9.3 'Vim edit' tested and documented, request history saved on exit and restored on startup, more tests, better documentation
 - 0.9.2 Basic vim edit capability, allowing users to edit requests without leaving the client
 - 0.9.1 Base functionality